SaumickPradhan/BearcatChatBot-On-GoogleComputeEngine/README.md

 # Deploy Flask App on Google Cloud Platform Compute Engine and Dialogue Flow CX

 ## Description
-This project deploys a Python3 Flask Chat Bot with user authentication on a Google Cloud Platform (GCP) Compute Engine Virtual Machine (VM) Instance.
+This project deploys a Python3 Flask Chat Bot with user authentication on a **Google Cloud Platform (GCP) Compute Engine Virtual Machine (VM) Instance**.
 It provides a quick guide to deploying a VM instance using GCP's infrastructure, running flask with **apache webserver** and **mod_wsgi** and setting up the chat bot with **Google Dialogue Flow CX**